jackstapleton/rdb-autoscaling/whitepaper.md

 2020.04.14D16:59:10.663224000 15               10.0.1.119 rdb-cluster-v1-RdbASGMicro-NWN25W2UPGWQ.r-asg
 ```

-Usually when end of day occurs `.u.end` is called in the tickerplant.
+Usually when end-of-day occurs `.u.end` is called in the tickerplant.
 It informs the RDB and the data will then be written to disk and flushed from memory.
 In our case when we do this the **rolled** RDBs will be sitting idle with no data.